SoftingIndustrial/datafeed-edge-connector/edgeconnector-modbus/README.md

 ## Default Settings

-The default settings are described at the [Default Settings page](../common/defaults.md).
+The default settings are described on the [Default Settings page](../common/defaults.md).

 ## Running **dataFEED edgeConnector Modbus**

-In order to run **dataFEED edgeConnector Modbus** a working Docker environment is required.
+To run **dataFEED edgeConnector Modbus** a working Docker environment is required.
 For Docker installation instructions please refer to the [official Docker installation documentation](https://docs.docker.com/install/)